lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

 -   Heineman, *A Catholic New Deal*

 ### November 9 (Week 11): Retail

-Nicole C. Kirk, *Wanamaker’s Temple: The Business of Religion in an Iconic Department Store* (New York: New York University Press, 2018).
+Nicole C. Kirk, *Wanamaker's Temple: The Business of Religion in an Iconic Department Store* (New York: New York University Press, 2018).

 Bethany Moreton, *To Serve God and Wal-Mart: The Making of Christian Free Enterprise* (Cambridge, MA: Harvard University Press, 2010), 67--86.

 Suggested readings:

 -   Moreton, *To Serve God and Wal-Mart*
 -   Moore, *Selling God*
 -   Leach, *Land of Desire*

 ### November 16 (Week 12): Energy

 Darren Dochuk, *Anointed with Oil: How Christianity and Crude Made Modern America* (New York: Basic Books, 2019).

 Amanda J. Baugh, *God and the Green Divide: Religious Environmentalism in Black and White* (Oakland: University of California Press, 2017), ch.
 1.

 Suggested readings:

 -   Baugh, *God and the Green Divide*

 ### November 23 (Week 13): Prosperity

 Kate Bowler, *Blessed: A History of the American Prosperity Gospel* (New York: Oxford University Press, 2013).

 Marla F. Frederick, *Colored Television: American Religion Gone Global* (Stanford: Stanford University Press, 2016), ch.
 2.

 Suggested readings:

 -   Frederick, *Colored Television*
 -   Walton, *Watch This*
 -   Matzko, *The Radio Right*
 -   Abrams, *Selling the Old-Time Religion*

 ### November 30 (Week 14): Celebrity

 Kathryn Lofton, *Oprah: The Gospel of an Icon* (University of California Press, 2011).

 Tara Isabella Burton, *Strange Rites: New Religions for a Godless World* (New York: PublicAffairs, 2020), introduction and ch.
 5.

 Suggested readings:

 -   Burton, *Strange Rites*
 -   Bowler, *The Preacher's Wife*

 # Fine print